Michigan work injury lawyer explains how wage loss benefits continue even after reaching maximum medical improvement (MMI).

 What is MMI in workers’ comp?

-MMI (maximum medical improvement) is a workers’ comp term that doctors use when a patient has reached a treatment plateau.
+Maximum medical improvement (MMI) is a workers’ comp term that doctors use when a patient has reached a treatment plateau.
 This means no change is expected despite additional medical intervention.
 It does not mean that medical treatment stops or that a person cannot see a doctor.

-What happens when you reach maximum medical improvement?
+What happens when you reach MMI in workers’ comp?

-In Michigan, disabled employees who are found to reach MMI can find their workers’ comp benefits in jeopardy.
+Disabled employees who reach Maximum medical improvement (MMI) can find their workers’ comp benefits in jeopardy.
 Insurance companies use “independent” doctors to establish restrictions.
 This can be used to cut-off or reduce what is paid.
-We recommend speaking with an attorney at this stage of the workers’ comp claim.
+We recommend speaking with an attorney at this stage of the claim.

-Reaching medical maximum medical improvement does not mean that an employee can return to their job.
+Reaching maximum medical improvement does not mean that an employee can return to their job.
 Medical treatment options might be exhausted but lost wages should continue being paid if a person is unable to work.
-Workers’ comp benefits do not end when a person reaches MMI in Michigan.
+Benefits do not end when a disabled employee reaches MMI.

 What should your next steps be if you reach maximum medical improvement?